Skip to main content

 Street addresses or locations.
 No additional configuration.

-Entities extracted in a step are immediately available within that same step.
+Entities extracted in a step are immediately available in that same step.
 You can:

-• Use entities in redirect conditions — mark an entity as a required entity on a condition so the LLM will not activate that path until the entity has been collected and validated.
+• Use entities in redirect conditions – mark an entity as a required entity on a condition so the LLM won’t activate that path until the entity has been collected and validated.

-In short, extraction and evaluation happen within the same step execution — you do not need a separate step to use an entity you just collected.
+Extraction and evaluation happen in the same step execution – you do not need a separate step to use an entity you just collected.

 Entity extraction is a flow-only feature.
-Managed Topics do not support entity extraction directly.
-If you need to collect structured data when a topic is matched, use the topic’s action to trigger a flow and configure entity extraction in that flow’s steps.
+Managed Topics don’t support entity extraction directly.
+To collect structured data when a topic is matched, use the topic’s action to trigger a flow and configure entity extraction in that flow’s steps.

 Validation and retries